-NOTE: In the year of a presidential preference primary, CVR notices shall be sent not earlier than the date of the presidential preference primary (\S 9-35(e)).
+\\\Note: In the year of a presidential preference primary, CVR notices shall be sent not earlier than the date of the presidential preference primary (§ 9-35(e)).

-- o In CVRS go to "Activities" "Canvass" "Change Voter" "CVR"
+- In CVRS go to "Activities" "Canvass" "Change Voter" "CVR"

-- o Type in voter's last name
+- Type in voter's last name

-- o Click "Search"
+- Click "Search"

 - Select elector from list

 - o Click "Select"

-- o Make no changes
+- Make no changes

 - Select Change Reason "Print CVR Notice"

-- o Type in Registrar's Names (if not there already)
+- Type in Registrar's Names (if not there already)

 - Select Print Option

 - Select language

-- o Make sure the "Notice Sent" date is when you will be mailing the CVRs
+- Make sure the "Notice Sent" date is when you will be mailing the CVRs

 - Click "Accept"

 - o If "Print Later" was selected when ready to print letters

 - Click "Reminders" in the Navigation Menu

-- Click "Print" where it says there are ED-642 letters to print.
+- Click "Print" where it says there are \\\\ ED-642 letters to print.

 - Don't forget to click "Delete" after printing

 - If "Print Now" was selected

 - Click "Print Letter"

-- Click on the printer icon
+Click on the printer icon

-- o Click "OK"
+• Click "OK"

-- Fold CVR Notice and stuff it into envelope along with a pre addressed stamped return envelope.

-o Send by forwardable mail to either the last known address in your town or to the new address provided by the NCOA list.
-9-35-1(b) only says "last known address" (Waiting for clarification from SOTS)
+- Fold CVR Notice and stuff it into envelope along with a pre-addressed stamped return envelope. - Send by forwardable mail to the last known of the elector. (???address in your town-or to the new address provided by the NCOA list.) § 9-35-1(b) "(Waiting for clarification from SOTS)